 Pierce Brosnan had no idea what the project was about when he signed on.
-The producers told him it was being filmed in Greece and Meryl Streep was starring.
+The producers told him it was being filmed in Greece, and Meryl Streep was starring.
 Brosnan said he would've signed on for anything involving Streep, describing her as "that gorgeous blonde I fancied terribly in Drama School."

-All of the songs were re-orchestrated for the film version, differing from the stage version and their original arrangements.
-"Under Attack", "One of Us," and "Knowing Me, Knowing You" were removed from the script.
-"The Name of the Game" was filmed, but removed from the final cut; it is included as an extra on the DVD release.
+All of the songs were re-orchestrated for the film version, differing from the stage version, and their original arrangements.
+"Under Attack", "One of Us", and "Knowing Me, Knowing You" were removed from the script.
+"The Name of the Game" was filmed, but removed from the final cut.
+It is included as an extra on the DVD release.
 "Thank You for the Music" plays over the closing credits.
 "When All is Said and Done" was never part of the stage show.
-Donna hums a few bars of "Fernando," one of ABBA's biggest hits, as she walks into the old goat house while the fathers are hiding upstairs.
+Donna hums a few bars of "Fernando", one of ABBA's biggest hits, as she walks into the old goat house while the fathers are hiding upstairs.
 (The song is about war, and the writers couldn't find a way to fit it into the story.)

 In the original stage musical, the character of Bill Austin was Australian.
 This paid homage to ABBA's enormous popularity in Australia.
 For the film, Bill Anderson was Swedish like Stellan Skarsgård who plays him.